Independent-AI-Labs/AMI-STREAMS/README.md

 # AMI Streams Module

+Streams is where AMI explores real-time intelligence.
+It exists to incubate streaming pipelines and event-driven agent workflows that will eventually power responsive user experiences.

+## What You Get Today

-The Streams module is a work-in-progress space for real-time orchestration experiments.
-At the moment it provides scaffolding (package layout, tests, setup scripts) but no production-ready services.
+Right now the module provides scaffolding (package layout, tests, setup scripts) but no production-ready services.

 ## Current State